 “The brain is supplied by this rich network of blood vessels, which provides the oxygen- and nutrient-rich blood it needs to function normally.
 A healthy heart helps ensure enough blood is pumped through these blood vessels, and healthy blood vessels help ensure that network is intact to supply the entire brain with nutrients and oxygen,” Bancks stated.

-The finding that being healthy in your 20s helps your brain in your 40s shows that it’s never too late to start a healthy lifestyle because it doesn’t just affect the now–it will affect your future and how healthy you are down the line.
+Being healthy in your 20s helps your brain in your 40s.
+However, it’s never too late to start a healthy lifestyle because it doesn’t just affect the now.
+It will also affect your future and how healthy you are down the line.